BradleyCodeU/bradleycodeu.github.io/_apcsp/digitalinfo/foobarv3.md

 - Notice that the FIRST FUNCTION (tradeItem) is incomplete.
 You MUST complete it.

 - Create characters (group of 3 = 2 characters, group of 4 = 3 characters).
+Characters could be humans, robots, phone calls, talking animals, ghosts/mythical creatures, etc. Whatever makes sense for your story.

-Each character is a dictionary that MUST HAVE 12 or more key/value pairs.
+- Each character is a dictionary that MUST HAVE 12 or more key/value pairs.
 All characters MUST have the keys name, want, trade, hello, bye, default or it will crash.
-The OTHER SIX keywords are up to you.
+The OTHER SIX keywords are up to you, but they should make sense for the story/place/character.
 Notice that the spelling/capitalization of the items that the character wants and trades is important.
 ```
 dan = {
     'name': 'Cowboy Dan',